-Depending on the number of responses to this Request for Proposals and the workload while also executing our 2015 events, AOPA anticipates investing 8 - 12 weeks in the selection process, with the goal of announcing our 2016 sites by the 4th Quarter of 2015.
-To achieve this goal, we will utilize the following process:
+Depending on the number of responses to this Request for Proposals and the workload while also executing our 2016 events, AOPA anticipates investing up to 12 weeks in the selection process, with the goal of announcing our 2017 sites by the 4th Quarter of 2016.
+Additional discussions about potential 2018 or 2019 locations will follow.

+We will utilize the following selection process:

 - Initial receipt and review The AOPA Outreach and Events Team will confirm receipt of your proposal via email.
 Review of the proposals will be conducted by a selection committee of AOPA leadership from multiple departments. - Regional consideration We place a high value on positioning our events in varying locations so that we can maximize our exposure throughout the nation.
-Highest consideration will be placed on proposals from locales that help us move our events around to new locales and regions. - Interviews and discovery Phone interviews will be conducted with airport leadership of a select number of sites, not necessarily in order of priority, but rather in order of internal and regional considerations. - Site visits While we would love to make a physical visit to every airport that submits a proposal, time and resource may limit our visits to a handful of final candidates. - 2016 selection 2016 sites will be selected and confirmed, with ongoing consideration placed on potential candidates for future years - 2017-2018 potentials sites not selected for 2016 but that hold great promise for a potential event will be considered for placement in a "queue" of leading contenders for 2017-2018 cycles - Commitment final commitment to host an AOPA Fly-In will be confirmed by signature of a finalized Use Agreement to be determined in cooperation between AOPA and the host airport (see Appendix D).
+Highest consideration will be placed on proposals from locales that help us move our events around to new locales and regions. - Interviews and discovery Phone interviews will be conducted with airport leadership of a select number of sites, not necessarily in order of priority, but rather in order of internal and regional considerations. - Site visits While we would love to make a physical visit to every airport that submits a proposal, time and resource may limit our visits to only a handful of final candidates.
+If your airport team is able to assist in providing transportation costs for a site-visit, please indicate that in your proposal. - 2017 selection 2017 sites will be selected and confirmed, with ongoing consideration placed on potential candidates for future years - 2018-2019 potentials sites not selected for 2017 but that hold great promise for a potential event will be considered for placement in a "queue" of leading contenders for 2018-2019 cycles - Commitment final commitment to host an AOPA Fly-In will be confirmed by signature of a finalized Use Agreement to be determined in cooperation between AOPA and the host airport (see Appendix F).